hcoles/pitest-site/quickstart/advanced.markdown

  * extreme mutation generates much less mutants than the [default mutation operators of Pit](http://pitest.org/quickstart/mutators/)
  * extreme mutation is a good preliminary analysis to strengthen the test suite before running the fine-grained mutation operators

-The goal of [pit-descartes](http://github.com/STAMP-project/pitest-descartes) is to bring an effective implementation of this kind of mutationoperator into the world of PIT.
+The goal of [pit-descartes](http://github.com/STAMP-project/pitest-descartes) is to bring an effective implementation of this kind of mutation operator into the world of PIT.

-pit-descartes is availabe in [Maven Central](http://search.maven.org), and source and documentation are available in [Descartes github](http://github.com/STAMP-project/pitest-descartes).
+pit-descartes is available in [Maven Central](http://search.maven.org), and source and documentation are available in [Descartes github](http://github.com/STAMP-project/pitest-descartes).